earthtone/generator/README.md

 }
 ```

-Additionally, any options passed in via the command-line, overwrite optiosn passed in via `package.json`.
+Additionally, any options passed in via the command-line, overwrite options passed in via `package.json`.

 ### Modes